 In-country travel is allowed which means you’re fine to white-water raft the Nile river, abseil down Sipi Falls, spot elephants, giraffes, lions, and more on safari, and do a few other favorite in-country adventures.

-Recently, officials from the European Union have declared Uganda’s parks as officially open to tourism after making symbolic visits this last weekend.
+Over the summer, officials from the European Union have declared Uganda’s parks as officially open to tourism after making symbolic visits this last weekend.
 The African country’s tourism industry is now just waiting on the government to open up flights and airspace.
 While most of the tourism attractions (like those sprawling safari parks) are open, they need airlines to start bringing in travelers.

 Some nearby countries have opened their borders but because Uganda has barred entry of foreigners, out-of-country travel would not be allowed.
 But, we’re waiting for the government announcement in September that could change that.

 Okay, now what?
 Should I still apply for Uganda?